parshukov/Yak-40-Felis-for-X-Plane-11/README.md

 If you have concrete fixes or suggestions (or specific bug reports with reproduction steps) please do file a Github issue.
 We will be more than happy to offer some guidance.
 If you have questions (or have issues reading commit in Russian messages in Russian) - please ask.

+It is the developers version by pilot40.
+After each test the dev branch will be merged with default one.

 KLN90

 This aircraft includes the KLN90 from the EADT project, and it is enabled by default.